Ben Carson: Carson Scholars Fund

-In 1994, Carson and his wife started the Carson Scholars Fund that awards scholarships to students in grades 4–11 for "academic excellence and humanitarian qualities".
+In 1994, Carson and his wife started the Carson Scholars Fund which awards scholarships to students in grades 4–11 for "academic excellence and humanitarian qualities".

 Recipients of the Carson Scholars Fund receive a $1,000 scholarship towards their college education.
 It has awarded 6,700 scholarships.
 In recognition for his work with the Carson Scholars Fund and other charitable giving throughout his lifetime, Carson was awarded the William E. Simon Prize for Philanthropic Leadership in 2005.

 American Cornerstone Institute

-In 2021, Carson founded the American Cornerstone Institute or ACI, a conservative think tank centered around advancing policies that promote "faith, liberty, community, and life".

-The ACI's mission statement is "dedicated to promoting and preserving individual and religious liberty, helping our country's most vulnerable find new hope, and developing methods to decrease the federal government's role in society and to improve efficiency to best serve ALL our nation's citizens.
-Headed by world-renowned neurosurgeon, presidential candidate, and former Housing and Urban Development Secretary Dr. Ben Carson, ACI will be a voice for reason and civility in a nation that is increasingly devoid of common sense."
+In 2021, Carson founded the American Cornerstone Institute, or ACI, a conservative think tank advancing policies that promote "faith, liberty, community, and life."
+The ACI's mission statement is "dedicated to promoting and preserving individual and religious liberty, helping our country's most vulnerable find new hope, and developing methods to decrease the federal government's role in society and to improve efficiency to best serve all our nation's citizens."
+The American Cornerstone Institute is a member of the advisory board of Project 2025.

+Department of Agriculture

+On September 24, 2025, Carson was sworn in as the National Advisor for Nutrition, Health, and Housing at the U.S. Department of Agriculture.

 Personal life

-Carson and his wife, fellow Detroit native Lacena "Candy" Rustin, met in 1971 as students at Yale University and married in 1975.
-They began living in West Friendship, Maryland, in 1988.
-Together, the couple have three sons (Rhoeyce, Benjamin Jr., and Murray), as well as several grandchildren.
-Their oldest son, Murray, was born in Perth, Australia, while Carson was undertaking a residency there.
-In 1981 Carson's wife became pregnant with twins before miscarrying in the fifth month of her pregnancy.
+Carson and his wife, fellow Detroit native Lacena "Candy" Rustin, met in 1971 as students at Yale and married in 1975.
+They moved to West Friendship, Maryland, in 1988.
+They have three sons and several grandchildren.
+Their oldest son was born in Perth, Australia, while Ben Carson was working at the city hospital for a year.

 In 2001, Ben and Candy Carson bought a 48-acre property in Upperco, Maryland.

-After being diagnosed with prostate cancer, Carson underwent a two-hour operation at the Johns Hopkins Hospital on August 7, 2002.

-In 2013, Carson, his wife, and Carson's mother moved to West Palm Beach, Florida.
+After being diagnosed with prostate cancer, Ben underwent a two-hour operation at Johns Hopkins Hospital in Baltimore on August 7, 2002.
+In 2013, Ben, Candy, and Ben Carson's mother moved to West Palm Beach, Florida.

-Surrounding his confirmation as Secretary of Housing and Urban Development, Carson bought a $1.22 million home in Vienna, Virginia, in February 2017 and sold his West Palm Beach home for over $900,000 in May 2017.
+While being confirmed as Secretary of Housing and Urban Development, Ben Carson bought a $1.22 million house in Vienna, Virginia, in February 2017 and sold his West Palm Beach home for over $900,000 in May 2017, after buying a $4.4 million house in nearby Palm Beach Gardens.
+He sold his Virginia home in 2020.